emmyileeva/Workbook-3/README.md

   - Exception handling with `try-catch`
   - Building simple loops and conditionals for user interaction

+### ✅ BedtimeStories
+- Loads and reads a text file line-by-line using `Scanner`
+- Prompts the user to enter the name of a story file (like `goldilocks.txt`)
+- Adds a line number to the beginning of each printed line
+- Uses a separate `StoryReader` class to handle the file reading logic
+- Includes error handling for file reading issues
+- Great practice for:
+  - Reading from files with `FileInputStream` and `Scanner`
+  - Structuring programs with multiple classes
+  - Numbering and printing lines for better readability
+  - Handling exceptions and file-related errors

 ---

 ## ✨ What I Learned